efazHossain/NYC-Taxi-Fare-Prediction/README.md

 ### Overview
 * Challenge Link: https://www.kaggle.com/competitions/new-york-city-taxi-fare-prediction
   * **Definition of the tasks / challenge**:  The task at hand is to predict the fare amount for a taxi ride in New York City, with machine learning techniques using a Linear Regression problem.
 The challenge evaluates the RMSE (Root-Mean-Squared-Error) between the prediction model and what is the ground truth.
 A good RMSE score that is close to ~0 but not higher than 5 can help tell you how incorrect the model might be on unseen data.
-  * **My approach**: The approach in this repository formulates the problem as a deep learning training model.
-Using the Sequential/Dense models from the Keras model, we ran 25 epochs on the data set.
   * **Summary of the performance achieved**: Our best model was able to predict the taxi fare price within 8%, 90% of the time.
 At the current time of writing, the best performance on Kaggle of this metric is 4.08%.

 ### Data